adharsh-prasad/Robotics-Portfolio/PD-Control-Robotic-Arm/README.md

   <img src="Plots/eof_trajectory_tracking3.jpg" width="300" alt="Trajectory Tracking 3">
 </div>

 The PD controller achieves trajectory tracking to some extent, with significant tracking errors as shown in the end-effector position tracking plots.
-The error is predominantly due to the fact there are fine tuned enough to achieve minimum error.
+The error is predominantly due to the fact there are not fine-tuned enough to achieve minimum error.
 Again the minimum error was achieved with the PSO parameter tuning, please visit my [PSO-PD Control Project](https://github.com/adharsh-prasad/Robotics-Portfolio/tree/main/PSO-PD-Control).

 ### **Workspace Analysis**
 The trajectory is completely user-defined, and you are welcome to change it in the [simulation file](https://github.com/adharsh-prasad/Robotics-Portfolio/blob/main/PD-Control-Robotic-Arm/Code/Simulation.m).
 However, be careful to choose trajectories such that all points are within the workspace.
 The workspace can be visualized in the image below (files for these plots are available in the [plots folder](https://github.com/adharsh-prasad/Robotics-Portfolio/tree/main/PD-Control-Robotic-Arm/Plots)) and can also be visualized with the provided code.